-This article was provided to TechRadar by Linux Format, the number one magazine to boost your knowledge on Linux, open source developments, distro releases and much more.
-It appeared in issue 220, published February 2017.
+This article was provided to TechRadar by Linux Format, the number one magazine to boost your knowledge on Linux, open-source developments, distro releases, and much more.
+It appeared in issue 220, published in February 2017.
 Subscribe to the print or digital version of Linux Format here.

 SSH has been the staple remote access tool for system administrators from day one.
 Admins use SSH to mount remote directories, backup remote servers, spring-clean remote databases, and even forward X11 connections.
 The popularity of single-board computers, such as the Raspberry Pi, has introduced SSH into the parlance of everyday desktop users as well.